 If people don’t make you feel good you won’t try hard.

 Well you can try to eat a bit less for every meal.
 Don’t eat until you’re stuffed. and break down your snacks ( which i switch for fruits mostly) but still treat yourself once in a while(like a week).
-MOVE more is the key, i guess.posted over 5 years ago
+MOVE more is the key, i guess.posted about 6 years ago

 I hate the weight battle as much as everyone else.